MFI Goes International in Conducting Tugboat Firefighting and LNG Familiarization

 At the end of 2008 we also provided this same familiarization program for the tug boat crews of Edison Chouest Offshore whose tug boats will be escorting LNG ships into the new Golden Pass LNG facility near Sabine Pass, Texas.
 Golden Pass LNG is a joint venture involving Qatar Petroleum, ExxonMobil and ConocoPhillips

-In 2011 we will be giving these same programs for the boat crews of Colle Maritime, a subsidiary or Signet Maritime who will use their new Fi Fi 1 category boats to assist LNG ships into the newly opened Gulf LNG facility in Pascagoula, Mississippi.
+In 2011 we were contacted to give these same programs for the boat crews of Colle Maritime, a subsidiary or Signet Maritime who will use their new Fi Fi 1 category boats to assist LNG ships into the newly opened Gulf LNG facility in Pascagoula, Mississippi.
 Gulf LNG is owned by El Paso Corp.

 The tug boats, each with two massive fire monitors capable of a combined output of over 10, 000 gallons (37854 liters) per minute (40+ tons or 36+ megagram), make these boats capable of extinguishing, and/or controlling, most marine fire incidents.
 The remote controlled monitors are able to project a straight water stream 400 feet or convert to a misted stream to cover larger deck areas with cooling water or divert an LNG plume.